MetOffice/simulation-systems/source/Development/planning_your_change.rst

 **Does similar code functionality already exist in the model?** It's a good idea **not** to re-invent the wheel or have code duplication!
 Speaking to code owners of the appropriate sections can help in this instance.

+**How will your change be tested?** Include unit or integration tests, and update any example or demo repositories to exercise new functionality.

 Specific Tips for Scientific changes
 ------------------------------------